MicrosoftDocs/bot-docs/articles/includes/quickstart-dotnet.md

 ### Start the Emulator and connect to your bot

-Next, start the emulator and then connect to your bot in the emulator:

 1. Start the Bot Framework Emulator.

 1. Click **Open Bot** on the Emulator's **Welcome** tab.